Going for the One: Side one

-"Turn of the Century" is credited to Anderson, Howe and White, the only track on the album that credits Alan White as a writer.
-The song tells the story of Roan, a sculptor whose wife dies in the winter and, while in grief of her death, carves a statue of her and she is brought back to life.
-Anderson gained the idea from the opera La bohème, with additional inspiration from the Greek mythological figure Pygmalion, who falls in love with a statue of a woman that he carved.
-It was considerably shorter in length in its original form, but as the band continued to develop the song further Anderson suggested the song should tell the story musically before he added lyrics.
-White came up with the song's chord sequences on piano and also wrote the initial vocal melody, which Anderson took a liking to and wrote words for: the chords were later developed further in certain sections by Howe.
-White also wrote the section where the drums incorporate the tympani towards the end.
-The opening minutes of the track became one of Howe's favourite pieces of music by the band.
+"Turn of the Century" is credited to Anderson, Howe, and White, representing the only track on the album to feature White as a co-writer.
+The narrative lyrics tell the story of a sculptor named Roan, whose wife dies during the winter; in his deep grief, he carves a lifelike stone statue of her that eventually comes to life.
+Anderson drew the narrative idea from Puccini's opera La bohème, with additional inspiration from the Greek mythological figure Pygmalion.
+The arrangement was considerably shorter in its early form, but as the band expanded the structure, Anderson suggested the arrangement should convey the story musically before he applied the lyrics.
+White composed the song's initial chord sequences on piano and wrote the foundational vocal melody, which Anderson adopted for the final lyric.
+The piano chords were later expanded in specific movements by Howe, and White designed the closing climax where the percussion incorporates timpani.
+The opening acoustic minutes of the track subsequently became one of Howe's favorite musical pieces recorded by the band.

-"Parallels" was part of a collection of songs that Squire had written for his solo album Fish Out of Water (1975), but were left out due to the limited capacity of a vinyl record.
-He also felt the song did not fit with the style of the other tracks on his album.
-When it came to selecting songs for Going for the One, Squire suggested the song for the group to record, which was received well by the other members.
-Squire noted the juxtaposition of musical styles coming into play with his blues-oriented bass playing against Wakeman's church organ.
-In its rough form, the song contained no guitar riffs.
-Squire said the lyrics are about "a spiritual kind of love" that offer a message of hope, a recurring theme of his lyrics.
+"Parallels" originated from a collection of songs that Squire had written for his debut solo album, Fish Out of Water (1975).
+The track was left off due to the physical runtime constraints of a vinyl record and because Squire felt its musical style did not match the rest of the album.
+When reviewing material for Going for the One, Squire suggested the song to the band, and it was warmly received by the other members.
+Squire noted the unique juxtaposition of musical styles on the final recording, which pitted his blues-influenced bass playing against Wakeman's heavy pipe organ work, which Wakeman played with the organ stops set to full capacity to match the volume of the bass.
+In its rough rehearsal state, the track was absent of any guitar riffs.
+Lyrically, Squire stated that the song deals with a "spiritual kind of love" that offers a message of hope, which he considered a recurring motif throughout his songwriting career.